 - 2 1/2 cups granulated sugar

-- 1 package lemon instant pudding (just use the mix/don't cook this!)
-3.4 ounce
+- 1 package lemon instant pudding (just the dry powdered mix as is, do not hydrate the pudding) 3.4 ounce

 - 6 large eggs room temperature